isBatak/website/_posts/multipart-namespace-components-addressing-rsc-and-dot-notation-issues.md

 **Downsides:**

 - **Same Serialization Issue:** This method also doesn’t work well with RSC.
-- **Same three shaking Issue:** It still pulls in all parts when you might only need one.
+- **Same tree shaking Issue:** It still pulls in all parts when you might only need one.

 This example can still have similar tree-shaking issues as the first one.